Ob/Gyn Residency: How to Apply

 Each new group of residents begins the academic year July 1.
 Only applications received through the Electronic Residency Application Service (ERAS) will be considered.
 We participate in the National Resident Matching Program (NRMP) for all of our training positions.

-Our Residency Program was reaccredited in 2007 by the ACGME.
+Our Residency Program is fully accredited by the ACGME.

 We have the following requirements for applicants to our Residency Program.
 For further details, please refer to our Graduate Medical Education Office.
 Applicants with one of the following qualifications are eligible for appointment to accredited residency programs at UT Southwestern Medical Center:

 - Graduates of medical schools in the United States and Canada accredited by the Liaison Committee on Medical Education (LCME).